 The geometrical patterns of Chador Shab represent different elements.
-For instance, a lozenge shape with a rectangle in the middle or a comb symbolize femininity.
+For instance, a lozenge shape with a rectangle in the middle of a comb symbolizes femininity.
 Although this art craft seems simple, a crucial thing makes chadorshab weaving different from other types.
 Every pattern in chadorshab should be woven in reverse.
 It means you should imagine the shape in a mirror and then create it.

-Moreover, the laudable represented motifs and the choice of colours show the wise use of simple natural elements to convey more profound ideologies, lifestyle, and rituals.
+Moreover, the laudable represented motifs and the choice of colours show the wise use of simple natural elements to convey more profound ideologies, lifestyles, and rituals.

-The modern designers cleaning the dust of time of its face, renovate this exquisite traditional handicraft in various forms with updated functions.
-Previously Chador Shab was a piece to tide around waists and protected the waist from humid climate of the region, as a handbag, as a baby wrap to carry the babies or as a bed cover.
-Nowadays, these colourful art pieces in different sizes, patterns, and colours could be a table cloth, a cushion or floor seat to set with your furniture.
+Modern designers cleaning the dust of time off its face, renovate this exquisite traditional handicraft in various forms with updated functions.
+Previously Chador Shab was a piece to tide around waists and protected the waist from the humid climate of the region, as a handbag, as a baby wrap to carry the babies or as a bed cover.
+Nowadays, these colourful art pieces in different sizes, patterns, and colours could be a tablecloth, a cushion or a floor seat to set with your furniture.

 By Samaneh Zohrabi / TasteIran